fornyx/OpenStack-Havana-Install-Guide/OpenStack-Havana-Install-Guide.rst

 ===================================================

-Wana contribute ?
-Read the guide, send your contribution and get your name listed ;)
+Contributors are welcome!
+Read this guide, send your contribution and get your name listed :-)

 Table of Contents
 =================